emmanuelparadis/allMST/Readme.md

 ## Background

-This repository hosts R and C code to find all minimum spanning trees (MST) compatible with a set of distances. `Compatible' means here that all MSTs have the same (shortest possible) length.
+This repository hosts R and C code to find all minimum spanning trees (MST) compatible with a set of distances.
+‘Compatible’ means here that all MSTs have the same shortest possible length.
 The fact that there are several such MSTs is a (potential but not obligate) consequence of ties among the pairwise distances.
 If all distances are unique, the MST is unique as well.

-The function `allMST()` has main argument `d`, a distance matrix, and the optional argument `log = FALSE` explained below:
+The function `allMST()` has main argument `d`, a distance matrix, and the optional argument `log = FALSE` which is explained below:

 ```r
 R> source("allMST.R")